davin-bao/workflow/README.md

-This package is forked from davin-bao/workflow,I just modify some install configuration so that can be installed in Laravel5, and there may still be some errors, please consider clearfully.
+This package is forked from davin-bao/workflow,I just modify some install configuration so that can be installed in Laravel5, and there may still be some errors, please consider clearfully before use it. -- tao2581
-	-- tao2581
 ------------------